 What it does

-1. Docker Compose stack — Postgres (with pgvector and pgmq) on :5433, MinIO on :9004/:9005.
-Project name is stackbone-dev-<agent-slug> so multiple projects can run in parallel.
+1. Docker stack: Postgres (with pgvector) on :5433, Redis on :6380 (the backend that powers durable workflows and the job runtime), and MinIO on :9004/:9005.
+The Compose project is named stackbone-dev-<agent-slug> so multiple projects can run in parallel.

-4. Studio API — the emulator HTTP server on 127.0.0.1:4242 (or --port) speaking the same protocol as api.stackbone.com.
+5. Studio API: the local control-plane emulator on 127.0.0.1:4242 (or --port), speaking the same protocol as api.stackbone.ai.

 Prerequisites